Academic Policies

 School officials carefully monitor the records of all students who are enrolled in one or more classes while on probation.
 If a student fails to meet the conditions of probation as stated in the probation letter, the student may be placed on continued probation, suspended, or dismissed.

-*Undergraduate students participating in the New York State Higher Education Opportunity Program (HEOP) or the New York State Collegiate Science & Technology Entry Program (CSTEP) should consult the Satisfactory Academic Progress policy for their completion rate.
+*Undergraduate students participating in the New York State Higher Education Opportunity Program (HEOP) or the New York State Collegiate Science and Technology Entry Program (CSTEP) should consult the Satisfactory Academic Progress policy for their completion rate.

 Academic Suspension

 If a student fails to meet the terms and conditions of probation within the allotted time and shows few signs of improving academically, the School may opt to suspend the student’s enrollment for a period of time that will not exceed nine months.
 The goal of the suspension is to provide the student with one or both of the following: time to complete outstanding coursework and time to reflect on and address the circumstances that have hindered the student’s success.
-Suspensions will be determined by a committee comprising the Associate Dean of Students, Assistant Dean of Academic Advising, and Director of Student Affairs, in consultation with the faculty chairperson of the Advisement & Policies Committee.
+Suspensions will be determined by a committee comprising the Associate Dean of Students, Assistant Dean of Academic Advising, and Director of Student Affairs, in consultation with the faculty chairperson of the Advisement and Policies Committee.

 When a student is suspended, the notation “Academic Suspension” is placed on the student’s transcript and a letter is sent to the student’s permanent address, the student’s adviser and the Office of the University Registrar.
 The letter will identify the semester in which the student may resume taking classes.
 A Dean’s Academic Hold is placed on all registration activity for students who are suspended.
 The Dean’s Academic Hold may be removed only one month prior to the student’s permitted date of return and only after an interview with the Director of Student Affairs.